AnthonyBloomer/ezflix/docs/index.md

 -   webplay
 -   omx

 In ezflix, the default player is mpv.
-It will fallback to vlc if mpv isn’t found.
+It will fallback to vlc if mpv isn\'t found.

 You can use the media\_player argument to set your media player.